Shawn V. Giammattei, PhD #PSY22570

 Shawn is a licensed psychologist in Northern California, and specializes in the treatment of gender identity issues in children, adolescents and adults, as well as lesbian, gay, bisexual and transgender couple and family issues.
 He maintains a private practice in both San Francisco, CA and Santa Rosa, CA. As a narratively informed, culturally sensitive, psychologist, he works collaboratively with clients to find solutions to the problems that are negatively impacting their lives and relationships.
 His approach to therapy is interactive and solution-focused.
 He integrates complementary methodologies and techniques to offer a highly personalized experience that is tailored to each client or family's needs.

-With compassion and understanding, I work with individuals, couples, and families to help them build on their strengths and attain the personal growth and interpersonal relationships they are committed to achieving.
+With compassion and understanding, he works with individuals, couples, and families to help them build on their strengths and attain the personal growth and interpersonal relationships they are committed to achieving.

-I primarily work with couples and families dealing with a wide range of problems including family conflict, parenting, couple relationship issues, sexual and gender identity issues, anxiety, trauma, eating disorders, addictions, obsessive-compulsive disorder, and child/adolescent behavioral problems.
+He primarily works with couples and families dealing with a wide range of problems including family conflict, parenting, couple relationship issues, sexual and gender identity issues, anxiety, trauma, eating disorders, addictions, obsessive-compulsive disorder, and child/adolescent behavioral problems.

 Dr. Lisa Richards received her doctorate in clinical psychology, forensic track, from California School of Professional Psychology at Alliant International University.
-Richards is a member of the LGBTQ+ community and is also a certified LGBT-informed therapist by The Rockway Clinic in San Francisco.
+Dr. Richards is a member of the LGBTQ+ community and is also a certified LGBT-informed therapist by The Rockway Institute in San Francisco.